hsingtism/fractal-render/readme.md

 ## Compiling

 Most c compilers should work.
 I developed it with gcc, the following command is used:
-`gcc fractal.c render.c settings.c auxiliaryFunctions.c`
+`gcc fractal.c render.c settings.c auxiliaryFunctions.c -O3`

+__MAKE SURE TO COMPILE WITH TAIL-CALL RECURSION OPTIMIZATION ENABLED__ for larger iteration sizes

 ## Setting parameters